 Freelancing is more about making up your mind to be a freelancer.
 Once you have made up your mind, the next step is to get the ball rolling.

-Remember, the first step is important because it builds your confidence as a freelancer.
-If you can take the right first step, it can make the difference between hell and heaven.
+Remember, the first step is essential because it builds your confidence as a freelancer.
+If you can take a right first step, it can make the difference between hell and heaven.

 Working on Upwork

 Your first project will be tough because you have to experiment with a few options.
-Elance always worked for me and now that Elance has become Upwork, it is working really well for me.
+Elance always worked for me, and now that Elance has become Upwork, it is working well for me.

 - How I Structure My Upwork Profile – While getting the profile completed is crucial, the quality of the profile is more important.
 So. creating a complete profile does not only mean hitting the 100% completion mark